Rob Curling

 Rob Curling (born 8 September 1957, in Kuala Lumpur, Malaya) is a British television presenter and journalist.
 He presents the sport for Sky News.
 He also fronts the tennis coverage for British Eurosport.
 Up to and including 2011, he anchored BBC Sport's interactive television coverage of: Olympic Games, Commonwealth Games, Wimbledon, Open Golf, Six Nations Rugby and World Athletics Championships.
 He was the host of the game show Turnabout, which aired on BBC One for eight series between 1990 and 1996.
 He presented the Halford Tour Series cycling for ITV4, and commentated on table tennis on the BBC at the 2010 Commonwealth Games in Delhi.

 He has hosted podcasts for The Guardian, including the 2007 Cricket World Cup.

-Curling appeared on the show Banzai and TV's 100 Funniest Moments for Channel 4, Sky One's Brainiac, The Basil Brush Show (BBC1), and Through the Keyhole (BBC1 & Sky).
+Curling appeared on the show Banzai and TV's 100 Funniest Moments for Channel 4, Sky One's Brainiac, The Basil Brush Show (BBC One), and Through the Keyhole (BBC One & Sky).
 He also starred in the last series of Beadle's About.

-He also appears in the cinema release Children of Men (Universal Pictures), starring Clive Owen and Michael Caine.
+He also appeared in the film Children of Men.

-He appeared in the Netflix show The Crown Season 4, Episode 1, as the commentator at Princess Anne's circuit at Badminton Trials.
+He appeared in the Netflix show The Crown series 4, episode 1 ("Gold Stick"), as the commentator at Princess Anne's circuit at Badminton trials.